MayankPrajapat615/Amazon_demo/README.md

 - Font Awesome (for icons)

 Mayank
-Made with ❤️ by Mayank
+Made with ❤️ by Mayank prajapat

 **This project is for educational and portfolio use only.
 It is not affiliated with or endorsed by Amazon.com.**